 Palmer has been a CBS News correspondent since August 2000.
-She has been based in London since late 2003, after having been based in Moscow (2000-03).
+She has been based in London since late 2003, after having previously been based in Moscow (2000-03).
 Palmer has spent much of the last 18 years covering the conflicts in Syria, Afghanistan and Iraq.
 Her reporting is featured across all CBS News broadcasts and platforms, including the "CBS Evening News," "CBS This Morning" and CBSN, CBS News' 24/7 streaming news service.

-She has contributed to the Columbia Journalism Review and The Globe and Mail, and has filed reports and analysis for PBS and National Public Radio.
+She has also contributed to the "Columbia Journalism Review" and Canada's "The Globe and Mail" and has filed reports and analysis for PBS and National Public Radio.

 Palmer received the 1994 Science Writers of Canada Award for Best Television Documentary, the 1995 New York Television and Radio Award for Best News Feature and the 2005 Sigma Delta Chi Award for her coverage of the Beslan school hostage siege in Russia.

 Palmer is British born, but her family immigrated to Canada when she was a child.
 She graduated with honors from the University of British Columbia in 1976 with a bachelor of arts in English.
 She did post-graduate work at the Centre for Journalism Studies, University College in Cardiff.
 Palmer has two children, and she credits her brave and patient husband for keeping the home fires burning brightly during the long weeks and months she has spent away -- often in war zones.